mariolinguito/price-in-time/README.md

 **Tips:** after the submission, you should rebuild the cache to make sure that all configurations will be applied.

 ### On the product page
-The form with all slots will appear only after the first node/product saving.
-Initially, you will see this message on the node creation page:
+The form with all slots will appear only after the first product variation saving.
+Initially, you will see this message on the product variation creation page:

 ![Creation page of a product](./assets/screenshots/product-creation-page.png)